Rather listen than read? Just press play...

 When to Go?

 Peak season is dictated purely by the weather and runs from 1st October through to 31st March.
 Accept a few fleeting warm showers in September or April, and it will reduce the prices you pay dramatically.
 Travel during the monsoon off-season is great for surfers, though you do risk fewer guest houses being open and much choppier sea conditions.

 Everyone prefers to fly direct or have as short a transfer as possible.
 The prices for this are, of course, higher.

-Take a look at flying into Southern India or Sri Lanka and then taking a lower cost airline into the Maldives.
+Take a look at flying into Southern India (Kochi, for example) or Sri Lanka and then taking a lower cost airline into the Maldives.
 Seasoned travellers will know to use the likes of Kayak, SkyScanner and Skiplagged to find the best fares.
 But, these sites don’t always combine long haul airlines with local ‘no frills’ airlines, such as SpiceJet and IndiGo, from India and Sri Lanka.
 Take the time to build your own ‘hacker’ flight itinerary.

 What about looking at a longer layover as an opportunity?
 Get out of the airport and have lunch in Dubai or dinner in Istanbul?
 Is it worth buying access to a business lounge for unlimited food, drink and WiFi to see you through?

 This is where the costs can start add up, as the local “Maldivian” airline internal flights cost an eye watering USD 200 – 300 for a round trip.

 Option 1: Stay in Malé or Huahale

 Option 2: Stay on an island that is only a short boat ride away

 More often than not, your accommodation will come and get you for free.
 The harbour is just outside the airport entrance: cheap and convenient.

 Option 3: Use the extensive local ferry network